Charles XIV John: Marshal of the French Empire

-During Bernadotte's time as governor of the Hanseatic cities, the Abdications of Bayonne occurred, an event that triggered the Peninsular War, which would play such a large role in Napoleon's defeat.
+During Bernadotte's time as governor of the Hanseatic cities, the Abdications of Bayonne occurred, an event that triggered the Peninsular War, which would play a large role in Napoleon's defeat.
 For a time, Napoleon considered the notion of placing Bernadotte on the Spanish throne, going so far as to hint at it in a letter to him.
 Bernadotte informed Napoleon that he did not want the Spanish Crown.
 Joseph Bonaparte, Bernadotte's friend and brother-in-law, was chosen instead.
 It was not the first or last time Napoleon considered placing Bernadotte on a foreign throne.
 Indeed, Napoleon, on several occasions, both during his days as First Consul and as Emperor, considered naming Bernadotte (Napoleon also considered Murat) as his successor by adoption.
 Despite their rivalry, Napoleon thought Bernadotte alone had the popularity, administrative, and military skill to safeguard the Empire he had built.
 The birth of the King of Rome put an end to Napoleon's need for an heir.
 Ironically, Bernadotte eventually wore a crown, not through the auspices of Napoleon, but as an enemy of France.

 Recalled to Germany to assist in the new war between France and Austria, he received the command of the 9th Corps, which was mainly composed of Saxons.
 Further difficulties with Berthier, and a saddling with ill-prepared Saxons, combined with an illness, compelled Bernadotte to beg for release from service.
 Bernadotte wrote to Napoleon that "I see my efforts perpetually paralyzed by a hidden force over which I can not prevail."
 Napoleon disregarded these appeals, and Bernadotte proceeded with the campaign, commanding mostly foreign troops with few French troops under his command.